drewk2629/css-portfolio/README.md

 # css-portfolio

 ## About
 Responsive portfolio and resume built with just HTML and CSS.
-No packages or frameworks, just a few Google fonts.
+No packages or frameworks, just a few Google fonts and some stock images from shutterstock.
 I will be continually updating, eventually converting to a React page.

 ## Screenshots